-During his tenure, the program has seen great success both offensively and on defense.
-The team has broken five single-season offensive records - runs scored (516), RBI (478), batting average (.324), Hit batsmen (101) and on-base percentage (.422), while also leading the country over the last two seasons in double plays turned (83 - 2009; 84 - 2010; 81 - 2011).
+During his tenure, the program has seen great success on both offense and defense.
+The team has broken five single-season offensive records - runs scored (516), RBI (478), batting average (.324), hit batsmen (101) and on-base percentage (.422) - while leading the country in double plays turned in three consecutive seasons (83 - 2009; 84 - 2010; 81 - 2011).
 The Golden Eagles have also finished first in the country in double plays per game, including the 2010 and 2011 seasons, while most recently collecting the crown in 2013, while finishing fourth overall in double plays turned.

-In his first three seasons as an assistant coach he has helped lead Southern Miss to NCAA Regionals three times, a NCAA Super Regional, and the 2009 College World series.
+In his first eight seasons as an assistant coach he has helped lead Southern Miss to four NCAA Regionals, one NCAA Super Regional and the 2009 College World Series.

-Caillet, who came to Southern Miss after spending a two-month stint at McNeese State, was an assistant coach at Southeastern Louisiana University for the 2006 and 2007 seasons.
+Caillet, who came to Southern Miss after spending a brief stint at McNeese State, was an assistant coach at Southeastern Louisiana University for the 2006 and 2007 seasons.
 His responsibilities there included the hitters and infielders, while also having the role of recruiting coordinator for the program.
-In that role, his 2006 and 2007 signing classes was recognized nationally and last spring the Lions captured a school-best win mark for Southland Conference contests.
+His 2006 and 2007 signing classes were recognized nationally.

 Prior to working at SLU, Caillet spent four years at Meridian Community College, including one season as the head coach.
 During his lone year at the helm of that program, Caillet led his team to a 44-14 record, including a perfect mark in home games.
 The squad won both the MACJC State and Central Division championships and advanced to regional play.
 That team also garnered a Top 10 national junior college ranking and Caillet earned MACJC Coach of the Year honors.

-His coaching stops also included a year at Mississippi College and Millsaps College, after getting his start with a year-long stint at Copiah-Lincoln Community College.
-His coaching resume also had him work two summers in the Cotton States League.
+His coaching stops also included a year at Mississippi College and Millsaps College, which came after Caillet got his start with a year-long stint at Copiah-Lincoln Community College.
+His coaching resume also includes two summers in the Cotton States League.
 His second summer was in the role of manager for the Meridian Marauders, which won its first league championship.